 Allergic Reactions: These can be from topical preparations such as perfumes, makeup removers, cleansers or face creams.
 It can also occur from hair dyes and straightening treatments or environmental irritants.
 An allergy patch test can be done in our office to test for over 23 different substances or mixes known to cause skin redness and irritation.

 Seborrheic Dermatitis: This condition can cause redness, peeling, scaling of the eyebrows, nasolabial folds and often on the head or scalp.
 This can be treated with topical creams and solutions.

 Eczema: This often causes redness on the face as well as on the other areas of the body including the neck, arms and legs.
 Many people with eczema have a personal or family history of asthma or hay fever.

 Rosacea: Read more about Rosacea click here.

 Skin Sensitivity: This is not a true allergy but patients with delicate skin types may be sensitive to certain products which can cause redness in the skin.

 Over treated: Patients may become sensitized after over treatment to the face with regimens’ including aggressive peels or laser treatments accompanied by over drying skin care products.
 It is important to have these treatments overseen by a dermatologist to ensure skin’s safety.

 Drug Reaction: Certain oral and topical medications can cause photo-sensitivity (sensitivity to the sun’s rays).
 This can cause the skin to become more reactive thus causing redness and burning in the face.
-These may include certain antiobiotics, antihistamines, anti-psychotics and cardiovascular drugs.
+These may include certain antibiotics, antihistamines, anti-psychotics and cardiovascular drugs.

 Lupus: In more serious cases, you may experience redness from lupus or other diseases that affect the skin internally.
-It is important to have these conditions diagnosed early and treated by a board certified dermatologist to ensure proper treatment.
+It is important to have these conditions diagnosed early and treated by a board-certified dermatologist to ensure proper treatment.